JeremiahJRRoss/FlowRun-Streamlet_TravelShaper/README.md

 To stop the stack: `docker compose down`.
 To rebuild after code changes: `docker compose down && docker compose up -d --build`.

 ---

-## Set Up a Python environment for generating traces
+## Set Up Python for Traces and Evaluations

-The trace script runs on your local machine and only needs the `requests` library — .
+Traces and evaluations both run on your local machine, outside Docker.
+They use a Python virtual environment inside `src/`.
+You only need to set this up once.

 **Step 1.** Open a second terminal and navigate to `src/`:

 ```
 cd src
 ```

-**Step 2.** Create a virtual environment:
+**Step 2.** Create the virtual environment:

 On macOS or Linux:

 ```
 python3 -m venv .venv
 ```

 On Windows:

 ```
 python -m venv .venv
 ```

-This creates a `.venv/` directory inside `src/` that isolates dependencies from your system Python (and from other distributions like Anaconda).
+This creates a `.venv/` directory inside `src/` that isolates all project dependencies from your system Python (and from other distributions like Anaconda).
 The `.venv/` directory is listed in `.gitignore` and will not be committed.

 **Step 3.** Activate the virtual environment:

 On macOS or Linux:

 ```
 source .venv/bin/activate
 ```

 On Windows (Command Prompt):

 ```
 .venv\Scripts\activate.bat
 ```

 On Windows (PowerShell):

 ```
 .venv\Scripts\Activate.ps1
 ```

 If PowerShell blocks the script with a security error, run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` first, then try again.

 Your terminal prompt should now show `(.venv)` at the beginning.
+This tells you the venv is active.
 If you open a new terminal, you will need to activate it again — the activation only applies to the current shell session.

-**Step 4.** Install the single dependency:
+**Step 4.** Install dependencies:

 ```
-pip install requests
+pip install requests arize-phoenix arize-phoenix-evals pandas openai
 ```

+The `requests` package is all that `run_traces.py` needs.
+The remaining packages are for `run_evals.py`, which uses the Phoenix client to pull traces and the Phoenix evals library to score them with gpt-4o.
+If your system has Anaconda installed, make sure your venv is not inheriting Anaconda's packages — run `conda deactivate` before activating your venv if you see `ValueError: numpy.dtype size changed`.

-In future terminal sessions, just activate the venv — you do not need to reinstall anything:
+You only need to install these once.
+In future terminal sessions, just activate the venv:

 On macOS or Linux: `cd src && source .venv/bin/activate`